Retrieve PDF Metadata

 Users new to Zotero may find the prospect of importing all their data somewhat daunting.
-Zotero can import bibliographic data in a wide variety of formats, but what of PDFs?
-Many researchers find themselves managing a massive collection of PDFs, possibly with another program designed only for that purpose or through their own methods.
-Zotero makes it a breeze to import these PDFs, which takes much of the pain out of switching.
+Many researchers already have a large collection of PDFs that they've previously organized manually.
+Zotero makes it easy to import these PDFs and retrieve full bibliographic metadata (for searching, citing, indexing, and organizing), taking much of the pain out of switching.

 To use this feature, simply drag your existing PDFs into your Zotero library or use the “Store Copy of File” or “Link to File” options from the add new item menu (green plus sign).
 By default, Zotero will automatically retrieve metadata for each PDF, create an appropriate parent item, and rename the associated file based on the metadata.
 (You can disable these automatic functions in the General pane of Zotero preferences.)